Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Background

-In the population model \citep[Chapter 6.2]{Rosenberger2016}, subjects in the treatment group are sampled at random from an infinitely-sized superpopulation and thus the responses in the treatment group are considered independent and identically distributed with density $f_{Y}(y~|~\theta = \betaT)$.
-Subjects in the control group are sampled analogously from a different superpopulation density $f_{Y}(y~|~\theta = - \betaT)$.
+In the \emph{population model}, subjects in the treatment group are sampled at random from an infinitely-sized superpopulation and thus $\z$ is a realization from some data generating process $\Z$ while $\w$ is fixed.
+In the \emph{randomization model}, it is the opposite: the source of the randomness is in the treatment assignments $\w$ which is drawn from $\W$ while $\z$ is fixed.

-In the simple model of Equation~\ref{eq:simple_model}, the population model can be created via the assumption that $\z$ is a random draw from $\Z$ such that $\z := \y - \cexpenostr{\Y}{\x, \w}$ and its entries are independent.
-The law of iterated expectation yields that the distribution of the $Z's$ are mean-centered.
-Each experiment gets one draw from $\z$ which is usually referred to as \qu{noise} or \qu{measurement error}.
-To make our expressions simpler, we also assume homoskedasticity so that each of the $Z_i$'s share variance denoted $\sigsq_z$.

-It is straightforward to demonstrate that the strategy's mass function $\prob{W}$ is ancillary to the likelihood of the responses and thus the randomization procedure can be ignored during estimation.